EMC China Lab

 - Material Selection: The materials used in gloves must meet relevant European standards to ensure their safety and reliability.

-- Marking and Labeling: The CE mark must be clearly visible on the gloves, and the gloves must be labeled with corresponding information, including manufacturer details, product model, and specifications.
+- Marking and Labeling: The ce mark must be clearly visible on the gloves, and the gloves must be labeled with corresponding information, including manufacturer details, product model, and specifications.

 Product Certification Process